 When the scorching heat of summer settles in, finding ways to keep our homes cool becomes a top priority.
 Air conditioning is the go-to option for many, but it can be expensive to run continuously, and not everyone can afford the higher utility bills.
 In this quest for cost-effective cooling solutions, the whole house fan emerges as a viable and energy-efficient alternative.
 In this article, we will explore what a whole house fan is, how it works, its comparison to attic fans, the pros and cons of using it, and things to consider when installing one.

-What is a Whole House Fan and How Does it Work?
+What Is a Whole House Fan and How Does it Work?

 A whole house fan is a ventilation system designed to cool down an entire house by drawing in cool outdoor air and expelling hot indoor air.
-Unlike air conditioning, which cools the air using refrigeration, a whole house fan relies on the principle of natural ventilation to create a cooling breeze throughout the home.
+Unlike air conditioning, which cools the air using refrigeration, a house fan relies on the principle of natural ventilation to create a cooling breeze throughout the home.

-The whole house fan is typically installed in the ceiling on the top floor of the house, preferably in a central location like the hallway or a large open space.
+The house fan is typically installed in the ceiling on the top floor of the house, preferably in a central location like the hallway or a large open space.
 When turned on, the fan pulls air from the living spaces and expels it into the attic.
 As the hot indoor air is pushed into the attic, it escapes through the attic vents, allowing cool air from outside to be drawn in through open windows and doors.
 This creates a flow of air that refreshes and cools down the entire house, effectively reducing indoor temperatures.

 The cooling power of a whole house fan is most effective during the evening and early morning when the outside air is cooler.
 By running the fan during these times, homeowners can pre-cool their homes and reduce the need for air conditioning during the day.